leandromeier/dotfiles/README.md

 gitconfig is at ~/.gitconfig

-i3 links to ~/.config/i3
+sway links to ~/.config/sway
 and so on...
-polybar configs are at ~/.config/polybar
+waybar configs are at ~/.config/waybar

 #simlinks
 ln -s /absolute/path/to/original /abs/path/to/link